Frugal Living: The Ultimate Guide To Save Money In 2022

 - Rent your spare room using platforms such as Airbnb to make some extra money.

-- Exchange your products/services for someone else’s to save your money to spend on other things.
+- Exchange your products/services for someone else’s.

 - Cut waste by cutting around food, using overripe bananas for baking, and using every drop of your products.